pedryx/bachelor-thesis/plans.md

 ## Main
 - create a game which is independent of ecs library
-- use created game to compare relative performance of populare ecs libraries
+- use created game to compare relative performance of popular ecs libraries

 ## Side
-- explore options of ecs deaign pattern
+- explore options of ecs design pattern
 - show advantage of ecs over component design pattern

 # Chapters